karola9123/SQL-data-analysis/netflix-analysis/README.md

 ## 📎 Files included

 - `queries.sql` – all SQL queries used in the project, with comments
-- `netflix_report.pdf` – full analysis report with charts, conclusions and Excel data handling
+- `netflix_content_analysis.pdf` – full analysis report with charts, conclusions and Excel data handling